- Graduate

 PhD combined comprehensive exam and thesis proposal

 The process follows the same steps as outlined above; the only change is the timeline.
-You can complete the comprehensive exam and once you pass you proceed to present and defend your thesis proposal.
-Be sure to complete and return all four required forms to the PhD program assistant.
+You can complete the comprehensive exam and once you pass the exam then you proceed to present and defend your thesis proposal.
+Be sure to complete and return the required confirmation of acceptability forms to the PhD program assistant.

 PhD thesis